 The Polder also doesn’t seem to have a formal warranty of any kind, and Polder defers handling of refunds to the retailer you bought the dish rack from rather than handling them itself.

-We’ve been using the Polder in the Sweethome offices to mixed reviews.
+We’ve used the Polder in the Sweethome offices to mixed reviews.
 Our operations assistant, Thais Wilson-Soler, finds it large and unattractive, and said it’s annoying to put back together after taking it apart for cleaning.

-However, the simplehuman Slim Wire Frame Dishrack ultimately didn’t get top ranking after we looked into some of the issues brought up in its Amazon ratings (though it maintains a respectable four stars across 108 reviews).
-There are a number of complaints about the plastic drainage gutter underneath the tray breaking or falling off, as well as about its collecting mold and gunk.
+However, the Simplehuman Slim Wire Frame Dishrack ultimately didn’t get top ranking after we looked into some of the issues brought up in its Amazon ratings (though it maintains a respectable 4.2 stars [out of five] across 178 reviews).
+There are a number of complaints about the plastic drainage gutter underneath the tray breaking or falling off, as well as about it collecting mold and gunk.
 However, it sounds like the drainage tray used to be attached to the main plastic tray, which is no longer the case; the complaints about it falling off may still be applicable, but it’s now detachable and easier to clean.
 And any breakage should be covered by the warranty, though you will have to deal with sending it back and living without a dish rack while you wait for your replacement.

 The dishes can also drip over the edge onto your counter a bit depending on how heavily you load the rack due to the open design, and the drainage spout is very close to the edge of the rack so may not be able to get all the way into your sink if the sink has a substantial lip.

 Rusting, broken parts, and rapid mold growth due to poor drainage are common grievances about the vast majority of dish racks out there.
 One of the few that tackles these problems head-on is the Zojila Rohan.
-Yes, spending nearly 100 bucks on a dish rack is a no-go for many people, but if you are sick of dealing with the usual shortcomings or can’t find a rack that will work with the raised lip of your sink, the Zojila is the way to go.
+Yes, spending closer to $100 on a dish rack is a no-go for many people, but if you are sick of dealing with the usual shortcomings or can’t find a rack that will work with the raised lip of your sink, the Zojila is the way to go.
 It works for any sink.

 This dish rack is made of very thick, heavy-duty stainless steel wire, and it’s the only rack that has a solid stainless steel drain board.
 In fact, the only part of this rack that’s not stainless steel are the little rubber feet.
-The drain board is pitched at the steepest angle among the racks out there for the most effective draining.
+The drain board is pitched at the steepest angle of any rack’s, for the most effective draining.
 And because it retained significantly less water during our testing, the Zojila also dried in half the time as the other racks.
 The rack also comes with a lifetime warranty.

 As with all of the other dish racks, there are downsides.
 It didn’t make top pick because of the price, above all.
 Also, the Zojila’s thick-gauged steel wire might be a little hard on some dishes—it flaked off a little of the enamel on a Le Creuset pot (but that’s not an item we would generally dry in a dish rack, we should note) and scraped a bit unpleasantly against some plates, but that didn’t seem to be an issue for most users leaving reviews.

-A few reviewers complained about smaller items slipping out the sides, since there’s no railing that wraps around the rack, but on balance, this seems like an issue that can be anticipated so as to be avoided.
+A few reviewers complained about smaller items slipping out the sides because there’s no railing that wraps around the rack, but on balance, this seems like an issue that can be anticipated so as to be avoided.
 If you live in an area with hard water, you will have to deal with some water spots, and fingerprints also show, but mold and gunk should be far less of a problem.
-(Fingerprints can be prevented, too, with a super-thin coat of mineral oil, as described in our kitchen trash can guide.)
+(You can prevent fingerprints with a superthin coat of mineral oil, as described in our kitchen trash can guide.)
 If you can ignore the water spots, you could probably get away with cleaning this thing once or twice a year.

 Reviewers also like that the divider in the utensil holder can be removed for easier cleaning, and that the utensil holder can be placed anywhere on the rack, inside or out.

-The Rubbermaid Antimicrobial Dish Drainer is a well-liked dish rack according to user reviews, but with the $9 Rubbermaid, you definitely get what you pay for.
-The footprint is among the smallest in the full-size racks we looked at, and consequently holds somewhat less than the Polder—we couldn’t get all four glasses onto the Rubbermaid rack when it was loaded with as many dishes; some had to be placed on the side cup holders.
+The Rubbermaid Antimicrobial Dish Drainer is a well-liked dish rack according to user reviews, but for its current price of $7, you definitely get what you pay for.
+The footprint is among the smallest of the full-size racks we looked at, and the rack consequently holds somewhat less than others—we couldn’t get all four glasses onto the Rubbermaid rack when it was loaded with as many dishes; some had to be placed on the side cupholders.